Luniminex/Overlap-WFC/README.md

 algorithm will try to backtrack if it arrives at contradiction.

 <details>
-<summary>Lear more about how algorithm generates the image</summary>
+<summary> ❓ Lear more about how algorithm generates the image</summary>

 - Before the WFC starts generating the output image, it first creates a grid that represents the current state of the